Planet Jarre: 50 Years of Music: Contents and release

 All of the other rare tracks had been released seven years earlier on the Essentials & Rarities compilation.
-These comprised three more GRM-era pieces ("Happiness is a Sad Song" - originally produced for "Les Fêtes de la Jeunesse" in Reims in 1968 - and both sides of Jarre’s 1971 debut single "La Cage/Erosmachine"), two tracks from 1973’s Les Granges Brulees, and "Hypnose" (actually "Hypnose (Partie 2) Instrumental", the Jarre-written-and-performed b-side of a 1973 Dominique Webb synthpop single).
+These comprised three more GRM-era pieces ("Happiness is a Sad Song" - originally produced for "Les Fêtes de la Jeunesse" in Reims in 1968 - and both sides of Jarre's 1971 debut single "La Cage/Erosmachine"), two tracks from 1973's Les Granges Brulees, and "Hypnose" (actually "Hypnose (Partie 2) Instrumental", the Jarre-written-and-performed b-side of a 1973 Dominique Webb synthpop single).

-The compilation's release was accompanied by the announcement of Équinoxe Infinity, a 40th anniversary sequel to his 1978 album Équinoxe, due for release on 16 November 2018.
+The compilation release was accompanied by the announcement of Equinoxe Infinity, a 40th anniversary sequel to his 1978 album Equinoxe, due for release on 16 November 2018.